fireinrain/github-trending/TrendsHist.md

 * 【2024-02-01】[holoiso-staging / releases](https://github.com/holoiso-staging/releases) - To whom shall install
 ## Rust

+* 【2025-01-12】[alexpasmantier / television](https://github.com/alexpasmantier/television) - The revolution will (not) be televised
 * 【2025-01-09】[ekzhang / bore](https://github.com/ekzhang/bore) - 🕳 bore is a simple CLI tool for making tunnels to localhost
 * 【2025-01-08】[woodruffw / zizmor](https://github.com/woodruffw/zizmor) - A static analysis tool for GitHub Actions
 * 【2025-01-05】[tursodatabase / limbo](https://github.com/tursodatabase/limbo) - Limbo is a work\-in\-progress, in\-process OLTP database management system, compatible with SQLite